MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 More in-depth overview of the Administration module is provided within the Advanced Guide as well.

-Now that you explored some of the capabilities that AI for Customer Insights has to offer, you are ready to start ingesting your data and unlocking meaningful insights around your customers.
+Now that you explored some of the capabilities that Customer 360 has to offer, you are ready to start ingesting your data and unlocking meaningful insights around your customers.
 Make sure to check out the Advanced Guide for step-by-step guidance around working with your company data.